The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Gems (F. & S. II.88) is estimated to be worth between £35,000 and £50,000.
-This signed screenprint, created in 1978, has an auction history of three sales since its entry to the market on 4th May 2010.
+The value of Andy Warhol’s Gems (F. & S. II.88) (signed) is estimated to be worth between £35,000 and £50,000.
+This screenprint, created in 1978, has shown consistent value growth, with an auction history of three sales since its entry to the market on 4th May 2010.
 The average annual growth rate of this work is 4%.
-The hammer price has shown consistent value over the past five years, with the average return to the seller being £20,758.
+The hammer price for this artwork in the last five years has ranged from £13,704 in March 2017 to £49,426 in October 2019.
 The edition size of this artwork is limited to 20.

 Meaning & Analysis